-Conservation Programs and Regulations: the zonal hourly gross level energy demand forecast is then corrected for projected policy-induced conservation savings (i.e., savings from energy-efficiency incentive programs, appliance and products standards, and commercial building codes).
-The outcome of this derivation is the zonal hourly net level energy demand forecast.
+Conservation Programs and Regulations: projected policy and regulation induced conservation savings (i.e., savings from energy-efficiency incentive programs, appliance and products standards, and commercial building codes) are identified at hourly resolution and subtracted from the hourly gross energy demand forecast.

-Net Demand Forecast: once completed, the zonal hourly net demand forecast establishes the amount of electricity that is to be served and forms the starting point for resource adequacy, reliability and transmission security assessments and integrated planning analysis.
+Once completed, the zonal hourly net demand forecast establishes the amount of electricity that will need to be served and forms the starting point for resource adequacy, reliability and transmission security assessments and integrated planning analysis.